codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-05-yd8.md

-In this stage, you'll add support for producing multiple records in a single `Produce` request.
+In this stage, you'll implement producing multiple records in a single request.

 ## Producing multiple records